imagej/imagej.github.io/pages/Developing_Plugins_for_ImageJ_1.x.md

 ## The class *IJ*

-The class {% include github org='imagej' repo='ImageJA' path='src/main/java/ij/IJ.java' label='ij.IJ' %} is a convenience class with many static functions.
+The class {% include github org='imagej ' repo='ImageJA ' path='src/main/java/ij/IJ.java ' label='ij.IJ ' %} is a convenience class with many static functions.
 Two of them are particularly useful for debugging:

 ``` java
 // output into the Log window